 Trader Joe's is known for its house-brand knockoffs, and every time it seems like they've run out of products to copy, a new one hits the shelves.
 Trader Joe’s Chile and Lime Rolled Corn Tortilla Chips, a copycat of the popular original Takis, have been around for quite a while, and in that time they've amassed a dedicated fanbase.
-Unfortunately, it seems like they won't be around for much longer: According to Reddit and a Trader Joe's employee I spoke with, the Trader Joe's Takis dupe will be discontinued in the near future.
+Though these delightful snacks always seem on the verge of discontinuation, I have not actually seen them leave shelves yet.

-Though I'm a huge fan of both products, I've never actually gone bite-for-bite with 'em.
+I'm a huge fan of both products, but I've never actually gone bite-for-bite with 'em.
 Which actually tastes better?
-Time being of the essence, I hit Trader Joe’s, grabbed a bag (hopefully not for the last time), and buckled down for a comparison.
+I hit Trader Joe’s, grabbed a bag (hopefully not for the last time), and buckled down for a comparison.

 Comparing the Ingredients